kanika1404/Movie-Rating-Analysis-and-Pridiction/README.md

 # Movie-Rating-Analysis-and-Pridiction
 This project is aimed to show statical reprsentation of rating of movies.
 It also contain a Machine Learning Model- "Movie Rating Predictor", which predicts the rating of movie by its runtime, number of votes and genre.

+## Why Movie Rating Analysis??
+**Consumer Insights**: Movie ratings reflect the opinions and preferences of viewers.
+By analyzing and predicting movie ratings, you can gain valuable insights into audience preferences, tastes, and expectations.

+**Business Decision-Making**: Movie rating analysis and prediction can aid in making informed business decisions related to film production, marketing, and distribution.
+By understanding the factors that influence movie ratings, filmmakers can make strategic choices in areas such as genre selection, casting, promotional campaigns, release timing, and distribution strategies.

+**Content Curation**: Streaming platforms and movie recommendation engines can benefit from movie rating analysis.
+By predicting user ratings based on historical data and user preferences, these platforms can provide personalized recommendations to their users, enhancing their overall viewing experience.
+This can lead to increased user engagement and customer satisfaction.

+**Market Research**: Movie rating analysis can serve as a valuable tool for market research.
+It can help identify trends, patterns, and correlations between various factors and movie ratings.

+**Film Evaluation**: Movie rating analysis can be used to evaluate the critical and commercial success of films.
+By comparing predicted ratings with actual ratings, you can assess the accuracy of the prediction models and identify areas for improvement.
+This evaluation can provide valuable feedback to filmmakers, critics, and industry professionals.

+## Procedure of Project
-#Downloading Dataset
+## Downloading Dataset
 Download dataset of movie IMDb rating from https://www.kaggle.com/datasets/komalkhetlani/imdb-dataset .

-#Preprocess Dataset and Apply Maching learning model
+## Preprocess Dataset and Apply Maching learning model
 Copy the code from "Preprocessing and ML Model" and run it to get final movie_rating_model.pkl file.
-Or u can directly download the given trained modeltrained
+Or you can directly download the given trained modeltrained named "Movie_rating_model.pkl".

+## Prepration of Webpage
+Download given file names "app.py" and save it into folder